 open/close all folders

-- Many view the Transformer race as a strictly bisexual one with zero prejudice against homosexual relationships to the point they are baffled when a human mentions it.
+- The Cybertronian race is a strictly bisexual one with zero prejudice against homosexual relationships to the point they are baffled when a human mentions it.
 Which makes sense since in most continuities they officially have a 12:1 male:female ratio and there just aren't enough femmes to go around.
 Factor in Guy-on-Guy Is Hot and Most Fanfic Writers Are Female and you end up with the obvious conclusion.

 - Generally, fans have come up with three different ways for transformers to get intimate with each other: